jdinkla/from-the-ground-up-ray-tracer/README.md

 While reading the excellent book
-"[Ray tracing from the ground up](http://www.raytracegroundup.com/)" by Kevin Suffern i implemented the code in Java classes.
+"[Ray tracing from the ground up](http://www.raytracegroundup.com/)" by Kevin Suffern i

+* translated the C++ code to Java
+* made the code more object oriented
+* made the code thread-safe for parallel execution
+* wrote a DSL for easy scene creation and manipulation

 For easier manipulation of scenes i implemented a DSL for scenes.